 "It takes the mind into a Freudian journey of psychological horror and heartbreak."

-"Suspense and terror all rolled into one."
+all rolled into one."

 "Amazing, a truly thrilling narrative."

-Jonathon Mayhew is a complicated character, afflicted with dark fears and phobias.
+Jonathon Mayhew is a complex character, afflicted with dark fears and phobias.
 One day while down on his luck he stumbles into an antique shop, and a peculiar chair attracts his attention.
 Subsequently he’s offered the chair as a gift.

 Deeply troubled Jonathon Mayhew seeks out a psychologist, Dr. Elizabeth Matthews, who is conducting neuroscientific experiments.
 She becomes fascinated with Jonathon’s case and is drawn into proceedings.
 And so with darkened atmospheric centrepieces and disturbing visions becoming more profound, both are hurtled into a web of diabolical secrets, confused family bloodlines, murder, doomed love, and are left wondering if either of them can survive the evil ghostly entity, Tabitha Bates.